-Weekend Swim Workout: 50 Mix And Band Pulls
+Weekend Swim Workout: 50 Mix and Band Pulls

 You're probably used to paddles and buoys, but have you ever used a band in swim workouts?
 Give it a go with this set from coach Sara McLarty.

-This Friday, we’re swimming with the band – literally.
-Most triathletes are familiar with paddles and pull buoys, but lack a band in their bag of swim tools.
-That’s a shame – using a band around your ankles during swim workouts can be a powerful strength builder in the pool.
-You can purchase a stretchy band for swimming online, or save money by fashioning one from a spent bike tire – the key is to have something that can fits around your ankles and can be slipped on and off easily between sets.
+You can purchase a stretchy band for swimming online or save money by fashioning one from a spent bike tire.
+The key is to have something that fits around your ankles, and you can easily slip on and off between sets.
 By restricting the ability to kick while swimming, the body is forced to compensate with faster arm turnover, which is a critical skill for faster swimming.
-Swimming with a band can be quite challenging at first, so this set from coach Sara McLarty lets you call on a buoy for a bit of a floaty assist.
-(If you opt to go without the buoy, we recommend doing this set in the shallow end of the pool, just in case.)
+Swimming with a band can be quite challenging at first, so this set from coach Sara McLarty lets you call on a buoy for some floaty assistance.
+(If you opt to go without the buoy, we recommend doing this set in the pool’s shallow end, just in case.)

 If you want to swim with a band, with the band, grab a few of your training buddies and make this a social workout.
 Pick a set that fits your schedule and fitness level, and dive in!